Principality of Antioch: Foundation

 The Crusaders withstood the siege, with help from a mystic named Peter Bartholomew.
-Peter claimed he had been visited by St. Andrew, who told him that the Holy Lance, which pierced Christ's side as he was on the cross, was located in the city.
-Excavations took place in the cathedral of St. Peter and the Lance was discovered by Peter himself.
+Peter claimed he had been visited by Andrew the Apostle, who told him that the Holy Lance that pierced Christ's side as he was on the cross was located in the city.
+Excavations took place in the Basilica of Saint Peter and the Lance was discovered by Peter himself.
 Although it is possible Peter planted it there himself (the papal legate Adhemar of Le Puy believed this to be the case), it raised the spirits of the Crusaders as well as of the local Armenians and Greeks.
-With the relic at the head of the army, Bohemond marched out to meet the besieging Muslim force, which was defeated in the battle of Antioch.
+With the relic at the head of the army, Bohemond marched out to meet the besieging Muslim force, which was defeated in the battle of Antioch in 1098.
 According to the Crusaders, an army of saints appeared to help them on the battlefield.

 After this victory a lengthy dispute over who should control the city followed.
 Bohemond stated that the oath sworn to Alexios was nullified by Alexios' failure to bring them aid.
-He was resisted by count Raymond of Toulouse, who maintained that the city should be returned to Alexios and who would later found the county of Tripoli.
-Bohemond and his Italian Norman followers eventually won, not least because of the death of Adhemar of Le Puy who had been the spiritual leader of the crusade and had been determined to cooperate with the Byzantines.
+He was resisted by count Raymond of Toulouse, who maintained that the city should be returned to Alexios and who would later found the County of Tripoli.
+Bohemond and his Italian Norman followers eventually won, not least because of the death of Adhemar of Le Puy, who had been the spiritual leader of the crusade and had been determined to cooperate with the Byzantines.
 Bohemond was already Prince (allodial lord) of Taranto in Italy.
 He desired to continue such independence in his new lordship, so he did not attempt to receive the title of Duke from the Byzantine Emperor, nor any other title with deep feudal obligations.